Eggless Red Velvet Cookies

 dry ingredients to make egg free red velvet cookies in a bowl

-2 – Cream Butter and Sugar
+Step 2 – Cream Butter and Sugar

 Then, cream the butter and sugar until pale in color.
 Make sure the butter is softened.
 That’s the key to making your cookies fluffy.
 Add red food coloring and vanilla and mix until well combined.

-3 – Add the Dry Ingredients
+Step 3 – Add the Dry Ingredients

 Add half of the flour mixture and mix until the dough comes together.
 Then add sour cream and keep mixing until incorporated.
 Finally, add the rest of the flour mixture and mix until combined.
-Do not over mix.
+Do not overmix.

 egg free red velvet cookie dough in a bowl

-4 – Form the Cookies
+Step 4 – Form the Cookies & Bake

-5 – Make The Cream Cheese Frosting.
+Step 5 – Make The Cream Cheese Frosting

 cream cheese frosting in a bowl with a Purple spatula